thoughtbot/ruby-science/book/solutions/replace_subclasses_with_strategies.md

 Inheritance](#composition-over-inheritance) for reasons why you might decide to avoid an inheritance-based model.

-During this refactoring, you replace the subclasses with individual strategy classes that implement a common interface and compose them from the original base class, which is promoted from an abstract class to the composition root.
+During this refactoring, we will replace the subclasses with individual strategy classes.
+Each strategy class will implement a common interface.
+The original base class is promoted from an abstract class to the composition root, which composes the strategy classes.

 This allows for smaller interfaces, stricter separation of concerns, and easier testing.
 It also makes it possible to swap out part of the structure, which